 Cognitive Behavioral Therapy (CBT)

-It is important to emphasize that advances in CBT have been made on the basis of both research and clinical practice.
-Indeed, CBT is an approach for which there is ample scientific evidence that the methods that have been developed actually produce change.
-In this manner, CBT differs from many other forms of psychological treatment.
+CBT is an approach for which there is ample scientific evidence that the methods developed produce change.
+As such, CBT differs from many other forms of psychological treatment.

 - Psychological problems are based, in part, on faulty or unhelpful ways of thinking.